srinivassivaratri/maze_solver/README.md

 1. Make sure Python 3 is installed and up-to-date
 2. Check that Tkinter is installed correctly
-3. If you're still stuck, ask for help in our project's chat room
+3. If you're still stuck, raise a pull request.

 Enjoy watching mazes get solved!